 and to find out about the exact meeting place and time.

 In addition to reading the material immediately below, please click to read the Native Plant Society of New Mexico "POLICIES GOVERNING FIELD EXPERIENCES AND OUTINGS ", pages 7 & 8.
+At the trailhead, all field trip participants must sign the form "Assumption of Risk and Release from Liability".

 1) All field trips are free and open to members and non-members.